crisisfighters/crisisfighters.org/README.md

 In addition we collect must read's and our own perspective on how we can stop the crisis.

-> 💚📝 CrisisFighters is open-source so please contribute to add more content and improve what's already there!
+> 📝 We're open-source so please contribute to add more content and improve what's already there!

-> 📈⁉️ We also ask every visitor to learn more about the climate emergency.
+> 📈 Please learn more about the emergency.
 Our [must reads section](https://www.crisisfighters.org/must-read/) is a good start as is XR's [The Emergency](https://rebellion.earth/the-truth/the-emergency/).

-# Contribute
+## Contribute

 Everybody can update the content on CrisisFighters.org.
 To make that possible, we use a technology called [Git](https://git-scm.com).
 It allows us to keep track of every little change anybody ever did on the website.
 Also, because everything is stored on [GitHub](https://github.com/crisisfighters/crisisfighters.org), every change can (but doesn't have to be) scrutinized and discussed.
 Again, all that information ist stored forever and publicly available.

-Git and GitHub are tools used by software engineers and you don't need them to contribute:
+**Git and GitHub are tools used by software engineers and you don't need them to contribute.
+Read below!**

-## 🙍‍♀️ If you're a normal human being ;)
+### 🙍‍♀️ If you're a normal human being

 * Something on this page is missing, wrong or needs an update?
 * Please send a email with the place and the updated text to [contribute@crisisfighters.org](mailto:contribute@crisisfighters.org).
 * We'll take care of it and confirm via email.

-## 👩‍💻 If you know what git, forking and pull requests are
+### 👩‍💻 If you know what git, forking and pull requests are

 * Fork this [repository on GitHub](https://github.com/crisisfighters/crisisfighters.org) and create a pull request.
 * Alternatively [ask us to become a contributor](mailto:contribute@crisisfighters.org).
 Please mention what kind of changes you're planning to do.
 * To update our database of initiatives, please for the [initiatives repository on GitHub](https://github.com/crisisfighters/initiatives) instead and create a pull request.

+---

-# License
+## License

 [CrisisFighters.org](https://www.CrisisFighters.org) is in the public domain and published under the [CC0 license](LICENSE) to allow you to do with it whatever you want.